Auxen/AuxenProduction/README.md

 <img src="./readmeImg/auxenLogo.jpg" width="10%"></img>

-# Auxen - Build culture by sharing your music
+# Auxen - Experience your music better by listening together

 ## Product

 ### [Live Web Site](https://www.auxen.live/)

-1. Auxen gives people the ability to hear what you are hearing on your local Spotify, you do not need to build complicated list or choose your music, just create a room and listen to what you live on your Spotify.
-You can share gratitude to your Audience and see there responses.
-At the moment Auxen is most suitable for web browser but soon you will be able to use it
+1. Auxen gives Spotify Premium users the ability to go live and project their music in real-time to a room which listeners can join.
+Whatever the "DJ" plays, the listener hears in real-time.
+The application emulates the experience of people listening in a room together.

-2. Here is the work flow of the system and some photos from a live Demo.
+2. Below you can find the flow and functionality of the application.

 ## Using the App